anyaevostinar/anyaevostinar.github.io/classes/257-w26/project-2-individual.md

 ---
 layout: page
 title: Individual Deliverable 2 - Flask
-permalink: /classes/257-w26/project-2-ind
+permalink: /classes/257-s25/project-2-ind
 ---

 ## Overview

 This is the individual portion of the [Flask component](project-2-flask) of your team's project.
-For this component, you need to write a basic Flask app with two routes.
+For this component, you need to write a basic Flask app with one potential route.
 Much of this code won't end up in your team's repository because it will be duplicate.
 Instead, the goal is to get you to practice and start thinking about the Flask app individually.